TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 			  `Such persons shall be treated humanely and cared for by the Parties to the conflict in whose power they may be, without any adverse distinction founded on sex, race, nationality, religion, political opinions, or any other similar criteria.
 Any attempts upon their lives, or violence to their persons, shall be strictly prohibited; in particular, they shall not be murdered or exterminated, subjected to torture or to biological experiments; they shall not wilfully be left without medical assistance and care, nor shall conditions exposing them to contagion or infection be created.`

-			  `Only urgent medical reasons will authorize priority in the order of treatment to be administered.
-Women shall be treated with all consideration due to their sex.
+			  `Only urgent medical reasons will authorize priority in the order of treatment to be administered.`

+			  `Women shall be treated with all consideration due to their sex.` - [Geneva Conventions Of 12 August 1949, The International Committee of the Red Cross](https://www.icrc.org/sites/default/files/external/doc/en/assets/files/publications/icrc-002-0173.pdf)
 - Geneva Convention, Relative to the Treatment Of Prisoners of War of 12 August 1949,
-	- Chapter 1.
+	- Chapter 1, General Provisions.
 		- Article 3, Conflicts not of an international character.
 			- `Article 3`